misczak/misczak.github.io/content/posts/2023-07-31/index.md

 }
 ```

 Once the Lambda function was invoked, it would mostly use the code provided by the AWS blog post example.
 However, we modified a couple of key areas.
+We used the source code from the [blog post example GitHub repo](https://github.com/aws-samples/resource-auto-tagger) and set about modifying `resource-auto-tager.py`.
 In the `lambda_handler` function, we added some code to pull the account ID and region from the CloudTrail event:

 ```python
 # Parse the passed CloudTrail event and extract pertinent EC2 launch fields